 It has also taken an awfully long time for ‘Miriam’s Hex’ to be published too.

 About four years ago in 2013, while having a household de-clutter I found an old cardboard folder in a box in my loft.

-This folder contained many poems I wrote in the late 1970’s & 1980’s.
+This folder contained many poems I wrote in the late 1970s & 1980s.
 Many were hand-scribbled, most were type-written, yes I did say type-written.
+(Using a typewriter.)

-In this folder were notes for use in, or as, ‘possible and potential’ stories, old abandoned writings, half started tales, partial paragraphs and such like.
-It really was a rather eclectic combination of various scribblings.
+In this folder were scribbled notes for use in, or as, ‘possible and potential’ stories; old abandoned writings, half started tales, partial paragraphs and such like.
+It was a rather eclectic combination of various writings.

-I was filled with personal wonderment when I read the sheets of yellowing paper.
+I was filled with personal wonderment as I read the sheets of yellowing paper.
 Here were my thoughts, my emotions, my ideas of a lifetime ago.

 All, however, transported me back to another time, another world, another life which was connected yet somehow detached from myself.
 It was like an out-of-body experience, but somehow less direct, less united.